rumpkernel/drv-netif-dpdk/README.md

   (you should overwrite the files already there).
 * run `./buildrump.sh`

-As a simple test you can use the trivial program in the `examples` directory of buildrump.sh.
-Add the necessary DPDK libraries to the Makefile before compiling: `-lrte_eal -lrte_malloc -lrte_mbuf -lethdev -lrte_mempool -lrte_ring` and additionally the library for the poll mode driver you are using (e.g. `-lrte_pmd_wm`).
-Compile and run the resulting binary.

 For more information on how to use the resulting userspace TCP/IP stack, see e.g. the [buildrump.sh repo](https://github.com/anttikantee/buildrump.sh) or the [page on rump kernels](http://www.netbsd.org/docs/rump/).